Fairfield (Qld)

 Fairfield shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Both young and old age cohorts have low prevalence of common health conditions.
-Private health cover is high at approximately 57% of the total population, around 1,581 people.
+Private health cover is high at approximately 57% of the total population (~1,612 people).
 The most prevalent medical conditions are mental health issues (10.2%) and asthma (8.2%).
-Around 72.9% of residents report no medical ailments, compared to 69.2% across Greater Brisbane.
+72.9% of residents report no medical ailments, compared to 69.2% across Greater Brisbane.
 Under-65s have better-than-average health outcomes.
-Fairfield has 8.9% of residents aged 65 and over, which is lower than the 15.2% in Greater Brisbane.
+Only 8.9% of residents are aged 65 and over (253 people), lower than the 15.1% in Greater Brisbane.
 Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health